-You may always direct us not to share your Personal Information with third parties, not to use your Personal Information to provide you with information or offers, or not to send you newsletters, e-mails or other communications by: (i) sending us an e-mail at firstname.lastname@example.org; (ii) contacting us by mail at 39 West 13th Street, 3rd floor, New York, NY 10011, Attn: Legal Department; or (iii) following the removal instructions in the communication that you receive.
-Your opt-out request will be processed within 30 days of the date on which we receive it.
+To the extent you have previously registered with us, you may always direct us not to share your Personal Information with third parties, not to use your Personal Information to provide you with information or offers, or not to send you newsletters, e-mails or other communications, by following the removal instructions in the communication that you receive.
+Please note that we do not send any communications to you unless you have previously indicated to us that you would like to receive such communication.
+In any event, you can always unsubscribe each time you receive any marketing communication from Outbrain by clicking on the unsubscribe link in any such communication, or Unsubscribe Here.
+Your request will be processed within 10 days of the date on which we receive it.

-If you wish to verify, correct, or update any of your information collected through the Service, you may edit your profile preferences or contact us at the above address or e-mail.
+If you wish to verify, correct, update or request the deactivation of your information collected through the Site or Service, you may edit your profile preferences or contact us at the above address or e-mail.
 In accordance with our routine record keeping, we may delete certain records that contain Personal Information you have submitted through the Service.
+We will respond to requests for access within 30 days.
 We are under no obligation to store such Personal Information indefinitely and disclaim any liability arising out of, or related to, the destruction of such Personal Information.
 In addition, you should be aware that it is not always possible to completely remove or delete all of your information from our databases without some residual data because of backups and other reasons.

 We maintain tight controls over all the data we collect, retaining it in firewalled and secured databases with strictly limited and controlled access rights, to ensure it is secure.
+When you enter sensitive information (such as login credentials) we encrypt that data via SSL encryption.
 Where we have given you (or where you have chosen) a password that enables you to access certain features of the Service, you are responsible for keeping this password confidential.
 Please remember that unfortunately, the transmission of information via the internet is not completely secure, so although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted via the Service; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.

 The Service is operated in the United States.
 Given that we are an international business, our use of your information necessarily involves the transmission of data on an international basis.
 If you are located in the European Union, Canada or elsewhere outside of the United States, please be aware that information we collect may be transferred to and processed in the United States.
 By using the Service, or providing us with any information, you consent to the collection, processing, maintenance and transfer of such information in and to the United States and other applicable territories in which the privacy laws may not be as comprehensive as or equivalent to those in the country where you reside and/or are a citizen.